 The following database jobs are installed along with the Log Database.

-The SQL Server Agent must be running on the machine running the database engine (MSDE or Microsoft SQL Server).
+If you are using Microsoft SQL Server 2005 or 2008 (not Express), the SQL Server Agent service must be running on the database engine machine.
+Make sure that this service is configured to start automatically when SQL Server or the machine is restarted.

 - ◆ The Extract, Transform, and Load (ETL) job runs continuously, receiving data from Log Server, processing it, and then inserting it into the partition database.
-The ETL job must be running to process log records into the Log Database. - ◆ The database maintenance job performs database maintenance tasks and preserves optimal performance.
+The ETL job must be running to process log records into the Log Database. - The database maintenance job performs database maintenance tasks and preserves optimal performance.
 This job runs nightly, by default. - ◆ The Internet browse time (IBT) job analyzes the data received and calculates browse time for each client.
 The IBT database job is resource intensive, affecting most database resources.
 This job runs nightly, by default.

-Certain aspects of these database jobs can be configured on the Settings > Log Database page.
-See Log Database administration settings, page 344, for more information.
+Certain aspects of these database jobs can be configured on the Settings > Reporting > Log Database page.
+See Log Database administration settings, page 361, for more information.